hotrodwinston/homeserverstack/README.md

 May transfer my Home Assistant install to the server to free up space.
 (And a rpi.)
  This idea seems to be a no-go as only the "core" version seems to be available.
 My pi4 is running HA just fine just wanted to simplify my hardware stack.

+ I ended up switching (back) to OpenHAB for home automation and the docker image there works fine.

 # More Resources

 https://www.reddit.com/r/CasaOS/